Catallactic/catallactic-site/docs/litepaper.md

 </div>
 <br/>

-The monetary base for real economy is squeezed by the financial economy, and shrinking everyday,.
+The monetary base for real economy is squeezed by the financial economy, and shrinking everyday.
 This blocks any progress for real economy, put barriers to entry to entrepreneurs creating increasingly Cantillon Effects and excluding citizens from the financial system.
 The trigger of this trend <a href="https://wtfhappenedin1971.com/" target="_blank">happened on 1971</a>.

 The next section will discuss how representative money can rescue the real economy from its exclusion.